jasonmcboyd/Treenumerable/README.md

   Gets a node's ancestors, starting with its parent node and ending with the root node.

+- **GetBranches**

+  Gets a node's branches; a branch being a path from the node to a leaf node.

 - **GetChildAt**

   Gets a node's (or nodes') child at the specified index.
 Throws an *ArgumentOutOfRangeException* if the index is not valid.